agocke/agocke.github.io/content/blog/2016-06-05-ifastenumerable.md

 the benchmark&mdash;`MoveNext` is not inlined and it looks like the whole loop time is doubled.

-So, what about `ForeachIEnumerable`?
+What about `ForeachIEnumerable`?
 This is the worst of all worlds.
 There's interface dispatch and allocation for `GetEnumerator()`, followed by double interface dispatch for each iteration, along with almost no inlining opportunity on any path.
 The results speak for themselves: `ForeachIEnumerable`